Do you want a career that lets you work on your time, at your place and even on your terms?

 Think of it like this – you’re on the team but as an independent consultant.

-How do you start a career as a VA?
+How do you start a business or career as a VA?

 7 successful pros from the Virtual Professional business share their tips on what it takes to be a crackerjack VA!